surveyjs/survey-library/docs/design-survey-conditional-logic.md

 #### `avgInArray`

-*Definition*: `avgInArray(questionName: expression, dataFieldName: string, filter?: expression): number`
+*Definition*: `avgInArray(question: expression, dataFieldName: string, filter?: expression): number`

 Returns the average of numbers taken from a specified data field.
 This data field is searched in an array that contains a user response to a [Multi-Select Matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/), [Dynamic Matrix](https://surveyjs.io/form-library/examples/dynamic-matrix-add-new-rows/), or [Dynamic Panel](/form-library/examples/duplicate-group-of-fields-in-form/) question.
 The optional `filter` parameter defines a rule according to which values are included in the calculation.